dr-guangtou/taotie/doc/resource/research/job_and_career.rst

    -  `Astronomers Beyond Astronomy: Using Your Degree Outside of Academia <https://astrobites.org/2017/01/20/astronomers-beyond-astronomy-using-your-degree-outside-of-academia/>`__

--  AstroBetter has a pretty nice series of career profiles:
+-  AstroBetter has a pretty nice series of career profiles (not complete):

    -  `Astronomer to Defense
       Researcher <https://www.astrobetter.com/blog/2014/09/25/career-profiles-astronomer-to-defense-researcher/>`__